tamarakaufler/go-calculate-for-me/README.md

 # go-calculate-for-me
 Running interdependent gRPC based microservices in Kubernetes

-Application consists of several microservices, bulk of which implement and provide a result of a particular calculation, and one acting as an access point/api to the calculation services:
+Application consists of an API service (fe-service) and a collection of microservices, implementing a particular calculation:
 ```
                          fe-service
           (REST api to gRPC calculation microservices)